 Erbil, especially Ainkawa (the Christian part of Erbil), and the old town.
 Akre.
 Meeting locals, who are extremely friendly and curious as to what you are doing there.
 And of course, getting that Iraqi stamp in your passport.
 Crossing the border to Iraq.

 Lack of sights and things to do, crazy intra-city taxi drivers, the price tag, and crossing the border back into Turkey.

-Here's the inside scoop: It's not dangerous!
+Here's the inside scoop: It's not particularly dangerous!
 That is, as long as you stick to a certain itinerary.
 Generally the rule is: The more South or West you go the more dangerous it is.
 Don't go to the areas of Mosul and Kirkuk (especially not the latter).
 The itinerary of Dohuk - Erbil - Sulaymaniyah is possible at time of writing although government advisories warn of 'avoiding non-essential travel'.
 Of course, you can travel in the areas surrounding Erbil and Sulaymaniyah, but ask around before you do so.
 The spill over of the conflict in Syria has/will affect the security situation.
 If you stick to this itinerary, the most dangerous situation you’ll experience is taking a taxi from city to city.
 Did you think they drove crazy in Asia or Latin America?
 Well, then welcome to Iraq!